chainHero/heroes-service/README.md

 ../fabric-sdk-go/vendor/github.com/miekg/pkcs11/pkcs11.go:29:18: fatal error: ltdl.h: No such file or directory
 ```

-You need to install the package “libltdl-dev” and re-execut previous command (`go get ...`):
+You need to install the package “libltdl-dev” and re-execute previous command (`go get ...`):

 ```
 sudo apt install libltdl-dev
 ```

-Then you can go inside the new fabric-sdk-go directory in your GOPATH and install dependencies and check out if all is find:
+Then you can go inside the new fabric-sdk-go directory in your GOPATH and install dependencies and check out if all is ok:

 ```
 cd $GOPATH/src/github.com/hyperledger/fabric-sdk-go && make
 ```

-The installation can take a while (depending of your network connection), but at the end you should see Integration tests passed.
-During this process, a virtual network has been build and some test are made by the SDK in order to check if your system is ready.
-Now we can work to our first application.
+The installation can take a while (depending on your network connection), but at the end you should see Integration tests passed.
+During this process, a virtual network has been built and some test are made with the SDK in order to check if your system is ready.
+Now we can work with our first application.

 ## 4. Make your first blockchain network

+### a.
+Prepare environment

-In order to make a blockchain network we will use docker to build virtual computer that will handle different roles.
+In order to make a blockchain network we will use docker to build virtual computers that will handle different roles.
 In this tutorial we will stay simple as possible.
-To do so, we will directly get the network use for testing in the Fabric SDK Go.
-Hyperledger Fabric need a lot of certificates to ensure encryption in the end to end manner (SSL, TSL …).
+To do so, we will directly get the network use of testing in the Fabric SDK Go.
+Hyperledger Fabric needs a lot of certificates to ensure encryption in the end to end manner (SSL, TSL …).

 Make a new directory in source folder of your GOPATH place, we will name it ‘heroes-service’: